-- vii Deposits that are blocked for automatic payout by the DGS under the laws of the country where the deposit is held; - viii Bank savings deposits for a private residential property; - ix Deposits of deceased depositors; - x Deposits held by depositors whose identity cannot be established with a high degree of certainty; - xi Deposits whose eligibility for the DGS cannot be established with a high degree of certainty; - xii Deposits held by depositors whose eligibility for the DGS cannot be established with a high degree of certainty.
+- Annuity accounts as referred to in the Income Tax Act 2001 and standing right savings accounts as referred to in the Wages and Salaries Tax Act 1964; - Deposits subject to a BEM clause or similar administration at account level; - xi.
+Home construction accounts; - xii.
+Deposits whose eligibility for the DGS cannot be established with a high degree of certainty; - xiii.
+Deposits of deceased depositors; - xiv.
+Deposits held by depositors whose identity cannot be established with a high degree of certainty; - xv.
+Deposits held by depositors whose eligibility for the DGS cannot be established with a high degree of certainty.